Emanuel Weinberg: Biography

 Despite the scandal, the Democratic party bosses in Philadelphia nominated Weinberg for City Council in the special election called in 1957 for the 1st district seat of Thomas I. Guerin, who died the year before.
-The nomination drew criticism from reform-minded Democrats, including United States Senator (and former Philadelphia mayor) Joseph S. Clark, Jr., who said the nomination showed "contempt for the independent vote."
+The nomination drew criticism from reform-minded Democrats, including United States Senator (and former Philadelphia mayor) Joseph S. Clark Jr., who said the nomination showed "contempt for the independent vote."
 Weinberg's nomination also disappointed Guerin's widow, Mary C. Guerin, who ran as an independent.
 Guerin noted that Weinberg had been fired from his state job for good reason, saying "one would suppose that Governor Leader did not fire him for being late for work."
 Despite the split in Democratic support, Weinberg achieved a clear victory over Guerin and their Republican opponent, John Donnelly.

-In Council, Weinberg joined Council President James H. J. Tate in urging the state to speed up construction of the Delaware Expressway, which would run through his district.
-In 1959, he ran for a full term on City Council and was elected by nearly a 2:1 margin over his Republican opponent, Nunzio Carto, Jr. Weinberg was appointed chairman of the transportation and public utilities committee.
+In Council, Weinberg joined Council President James Tate in urging the state to speed up construction of the Delaware Expressway, which would run through his district.
+In 1959, he ran for a full term on City Council and was elected by nearly a 2:1 margin over his Republican opponent, Nunzio Carto Jr. Weinberg was appointed chairman of the transportation and public utilities committee.
 He continued his involvement in transportation issues, urging a route option for the Delaware Expressway that would require the demolition of fewer homes.
 His suggestions were not adopted, and Weinberg was the only dissenting vote when Council gave its approval the state plan in 1962.

 In 1963, Weinberg was called to testify in grand jury investigations into graft and bribery in city government.
 He was nevertheless renominated by the Democrats in the election that year and defeated his Republican opponent, Alvin J. Bello, albeit with a decreased majority.

 In 1966, Weinberg was hospitalized with heart problems and announced he would not seek another term on City Council in the next year's election.
 He died a month later at Einstein Medical Center, and was buried in Shalom Memorial Park in Huntingdon Valley, Pennsylvania.
 He was survived by his wife Lena and three sons.
 His son, Marty Weinberg, became a lawyer in Philadelphia and aide to former mayor Frank Rizzo who ran for Mayor of Philadelphia in 1999.